RageAgainstTheAssembly/EPML-ITMO/docs/report.md

 - Docker reproducibility
 - Git usage: starting out with pushing changes to `develop` branch, testing docker on `feature/docker`, finally pushing to `main`
 - DVC-based data and model versioning
+- MLFlow experiment tracking and logging

 In this HW we add:
-- MLFLOW experiment tracking
-- Utils for running a grid of experiments with different models and hyperparams for comparison
-- MLFlow logging: metrics, parameters and artifacts
+- A multi stage (train->evaluate->notify) ML pipeline
+- Structured composable configuration with OmegaConf

 #### A few notes on the specifics:
 - We use Wine Quality prediction as an example